Search

 Consider an Instagram feed.
 When you open the app, you're immediately hit with dozens of photos, each requiring multiple database queries to fetch the image metadata, user information, like counts, and comment previews.
 That's potentially 100+ read operations just to load your feed.
 Meanwhile, you might only post one photo per day - a single write operation.

 This imbalance is incredibly common.
 For every tweet posted, thousands of users read it.
 For every product uploaded to Amazon, hundreds browse it.
-Similarly, YouTube processes billions of video views daily but only millions of uploads.
+Similarly, YouTube serves billions of video views daily but only millions of uploads.
 The standard read-to-write ratio starts at 10:1 but often reaches 100:1 or higher for content-heavy applications.

 As the number of reads increase, your database will struggle under the load.